lvsti/cocoagrinder/_posts/2017-01-06-lightweight-object-mocking-in-swift.markdown

 #### Stub identifiers

 Next up: stub identifiers (the `"parse"` strings in the above example).
 Why do we need them at all?
 My first idea was to drop the identifiers altogether and use the function name instead since function names are unique, right?
 Right?
 WRONG.
-Consider the following class:
+Consider the following case:

 ```swift
 struct Sum {